miohtama/opsec/source/team/index.rst

 Third party devices
 ==============================================================

-**The team members do not use third party devices for logging in?** Yes / No
+**Team members do not use third-party devices for logging in?** Yes / No

-If a device comes from an non-trusted party, it may contain keyloggers and other malware to record the user actions.
-Such devices include internet kiosks, school and library computers and other free terminals.
+If a device comes from a non-trusted party, it may contain keyloggers and other malware to record the user’s actions.
+Such devices include Internet kiosks, school and library computers, and other free terminals.

-The team members use only assigned devices for the work.
-Furthermore the devices should be sourced from a reputable vendor.
+Team members use only assigned devices for their work.
+Furthermore, the devices should be sourced from a reputable vendor.